fablabbcn/smartcitizen-docs/docs/start.md

 - Exit and go back to the normal operational mode by typing:

 `exit`

 #### STEP 2: Registering the kit in the platform

-After you've uploaded your own script, don't forget to register the kit in our database and save there your kit mac address.
-To find this mac address, you can use the serial command "get mac". by following the tutorial Manual Setup, the Serial way.

-Alternatively, have a look at the wifi module on the board and read the serial number  under the bar code (something like "131G0006662116E4" on kit v1.0 or "0006662116E4" on kit v.1.1).
+After you've uploaded your settings, don't forget to register your kit in our database by saving it's mac address.
+To find the mac address, you can use the serial command "get mac".
+Or have a look at the wifi module on the board and read the serial number under the bar code (something like "131G0006662116E4" on kit v1.0 or "0006662116E4" on kit v.1.1).

 ![Find The Mac Address](img/mac_manual_sticker.jpg)

 The [mac address](http://en.wikipedia.org/wiki/MAC_address) is the last 12 digit of this serial, separated by a colon every two number.
 From a number like `0006662116E4` you would write `00:06:66:21:16:E4`.

-In both cases, you have to pass by the configuration page of your kit, and fill the mac address input field.
-Then press the register your kit button.
+In both cases, you have to fill the mac address input field in the configuration page of your kit and press the save button.

 ![Register The Kit](img/mac_2.png)